 The consolidated data resulting from this reporting, which reflects the results of the implemented policies, is presented once a year to the Executive Committee and the Board of Directors via the Governance and Ethics Committee.
 This presentation provides an opportunity to report the results of the undertaken actions at the very highest level and to review the roadmap aligned with the identified areas of improvement.

-In addition, Total strives to develop a speak-up culture and asks its employees to report any situations that they consider to be contrary to the Code of Conduct.
-This culture is encouraged by regular communications that inform personnel about the various speak-up channels; employees, depending on the option they feel is most appropriate, can contact: their line manager, their human resources manager, their Compliance Officer or Ethics Officer, or the Group Ethics Committee.
+In addition, Total takes actions in order to develop a speak-up culture and asks its employees to report any situations that they consider to be contrary to the Code of Conduct.
+This culture is encouraged by regular communications about the various speak-up channels; employees, depending on the option they feel is most appropriate, can contact any manager, human resources, the Compliance Officers or Ethics Officers, or the Group Ethics Committee.
 Both employees and third parties can refer to this Committee by writing to [email protected].
-The Group will tolerate no retaliation measure toward anyone who submits a report in good faith and undertakes to respect confidentiality.
+The Group will tolerate no retaliation measure toward anyone submitting a report in good faith and undertakes to respect confidentiality.

 Assessment and monitoring

-The anti-corruption program is monitored firstly by the line managers and the Compliance Officers who are in charge of ensuring the day-to-day implementation of the rules.
-Secondly, controls are performed by the Compliance function, in particular through assessment missions (referred to as compliance reviews) that are undertaken by a dedicated team within the Group’s Compliance department.
-Internal Control also performs annual tests, in particular by documentary checks, in order to verify the quality of the reporting performed by the Compliance Officers.
-Thirdly, Group Audit helps monitor the anti-corruption program through audits performed according to a framework that includes compliance topics or via more specific missions such as those relating to the Sarbanes-Oxley regulations.
+The anti-corruption program is monitored at the first level by the line managers and the Compliance Officers who are in charge of ensuring the day-to-day implementation of the rules.
+At the second level, controls are performed by the Compliance function, in particular through assessment missions (referred to as compliance reviews) that are undertaken by a dedicated team within the Group’s Compliance and Legal Risk Management Department.
+In addition, the Group’s Audit and Internal Control Division performs an annual off-site inspection to verify the quality of the reporting performed by the Compliance Officers, as well as missions relating to the Sarbanes-Oxley regulations.
+At the third level, Group Audit also helps monitor the anti-corruption program through audits performed according to a framework that includes compliance topics.

 In line with the principle of zero tolerance and in application of the Code of Conduct and the Anti-Corruption Directive, any infringement of the anti-corruption standards must give rise to disciplinary sanctions, up to dismissal.
 The Group’s resolve in this matter is recalled in communication media intended for employees as well as on the intranet.
 This resolve, which results from the management commitment, contributes, with the other pillars described above, to the robustness of the anti-corruption compliance program.